student-monika54/first-demo/README.md

 # first-demo
-this is my first git repository
+this is my first git repositor;
+author-unknown